nabto/edge-device-webrtc/README.md

 Note that the example applications use the RTP client in `./src/modules/rtp-client`.
 This is used to relay RTP packets between a UDP socket and WebRTC.
 This implementation is based on Unix sockets, and will not work on Windows.

+Below, 3 different approaches to building the example application are shown:

+1. [Demo Docker container for quick desktop test](#demo-docker-container-for-quick-desktop-test): Get started instantly with no tool or build hassle, you just need Docker installed
+2. [Cross building the example for a Linux based camera](): Cross build the example application for Linux based camera using a Docker based build container you can customize with your own specific toolchain
+3. [Building the example for desktop](): Build the example application using build tools in your development environment

+> :bulb: If you want to compile for your camera, pick [approach 2]().

+You can see how to run the resulting executable from approaches 2 and 3 in the [Running](#running-the-example) section.

 ## Obtaining the Source

 This Github repo references various 3rd party components as submodules.
 So remember to clone recursively: